 Scheinberg took Fosamax from 2000 to 2006.
 After a tooth extraction in 2006, she developed ONJ.
 In the trial, Merck claimed Scheinberg’s ONJ developed because she had periodontal disease and diabetes and used other prescription drugs.

-The third and largest group of Fosamax femur fracture cases is pending in the New Jersey MCL in Middlesex County before Judge Jessica Mayer, according to Merck’s financial report for 2016.
-There are about 2,860 lawsuits in the MCL.
+The third and largest group of Fosamax femur-fracture cases is pending in the New Jersey MCL in Middlesex County before Judge Jessica Mayer, according to Merck’s SEC filing.
+There are about 2,700 lawsuits in the MCL as of March 2018.

 Groups of these cases are currently undergoing discovery.
 So far, there are no scheduled trials.
-Merck stated it intends to defend against the allegations in these case
+Merck stated it intends to defend against the allegations in these cases.

 Please seek the advice of a medical professional before making health care decisions.